yxuansu/SimCTG/simctg/README.md

 tokenizer = model.tokenizer
 ```

-The parameters are as follows:
+:bell: The parameters are as follows:
 * `model_name`: The name of huggingface pre-trained model.
 * `special_token_list`: The list of user-defined special tokens that are added to the model embedding layer and the tokenizer.
 It should be a list of tokens, e.g., ["[token_1]", "[token_2]", "[token_3]"].